 Goats Head Soup 2020 is also available in deluxe 2CD & 2LP packages, as well as on cassette and standard CD or LP.
 Additional exclusive are also available from the Rolling Stones official store.

-Scroll down to read more about the history of the album & watch the brand new video for Criss Cross!
+Scroll down to read more about the history of the album & watch the video for Scarlet!

 Among their most intimate and emotionally absorbing work